 There are of course many reports and articles about this, but we have our view too.
 When we scan our homepage, our figures are usually in the 99% mark, but other pages such as those with Commerce can be in the 80%-90% which is also fast.

-A fast website is one that is loaded from a good hosting server, and optimised properly and throughout, using skilled tools, and a professional company behind it.
+A good hosting server will load up a fast webstie – one that is optimised properly and throughout, using skilled tools, and a professional company behind it.